 “I don’t drink,” Cullen said, with more bitterness than he’d intended.
 “With the lyrium addiction, it’s unwise to…” He stopped himself there.
 No need to burden Kate with the details.

 “Of course,” Kate said.
 She looked up at Cullen with something a little like concern - or pity.
 He flushed.

 “It’s just that large crowds tend to overwhelm me,” he said, walking on.
 Kate fell in step beside him.
 “I don’t mind people,” he added hurriedly.
 “I like company, in fact.
 When there are clear expectations and I know how to behave.
 It’s just that at functions where alcohol is involved, everyone seems to know what’s going on except for me.”

 Cullen ended his explanation there.
 He was certain sounded like an idiot.
-To his surprise, Kate chuckled.
+To his surprise, Kate smiled and nodded.

-“I don’t think anyone knows what’s going on once alcohol is involved,” Kate said.
-“But then, I’ve never been to a real party before.
+“I feel the same,” she admitted.
+“But then again, I’ve never been to a real party before.
 I mean, I’ve been to balls and festivals and the opera.
 But I’ve never been to an real tavern to have real drinks with real people.
 I think it will be exciting.”

 “Aristocrats aren’t real people?”